Late Ordovician mass extinction: Early Hirnantian anoxia

 However, data supporting deep-water anoxia during the glaciation contrasts with more extensive evidence for well-oxygenated waters.
 Black shales, which are indicative of an anoxic environment, become very rare in the early Hirnantian compared to surrounding time periods.
 Although early Hirnantian black shales can be found in a few isolated ocean basins (such as the Yangtze platform of China), from a worldwide perspective these correspond to local events.
 Some Chinese sections record an early Hirnantian increase in the abundance of Mo-98, a heavy isotope of molybdenum.
 This shift can correspond to a balance between minor local anoxia and well-oxygenated waters on a global scale.
 Other trace elements point towards increased deep-sea oxygenation at the start of the glaciation.
-Oceanic current modelling suggest that glaciation would have encouraged oxygenation in most areas, apart from the Paleo-Tethys ocean.
+Oceanic current modelling suggest that glaciation would have encouraged oxygenation in most areas, apart from the Paleo-Tethys Ocean.
+Devastation of the Dicranograptidae-Diplograptidae-Orthograptidae (DDO) graptolite fauna, which was well adapted to anoxic conditions, further suggests that LOMEI-1 was associated with increased oxygenation of the water column and not the other way around.

 Deep-sea anoxia is not the only explanation for the δ34S excursion of pyrite.
 Carbonate-associated sulfate maintains high 32S levels, indicating that seawater in general did not experience 32S depletion during the glaciation.
 Even if pyrite burial did increase at that time, its chemical effects would have been far too slow to explain the rapid excursion or extinction pulse.
 Instead, cooling may lower the metabolism of warm-water aerobic bacteria, reducing decomposition of organic matter.
 Fresh organic matter would eventually sink down and supply nutrients to sulfate-reducing microbes living in the seabed.
 Sulfate-reducing microbes prioritize 32S during anaerobic respiration, leaving behind heavier isotopes.
 A bloom of sulfate-reducing microbes can quickly account for the δ34S excursion in marine sediments without a corresponding decrease in oxygen.

 A few studies have proposed that the first extinction pulse did not begin with the Hirnantian glaciation, but instead corresponds to an interglacial period or other warming event.
 Anoxia would be the most likely mechanism of extinction in a warming event, as evidenced by other extinctions involving warming.
 However, this view of the first extinction pulse is controversial and not widely accepted.